Skip to main content

 Areas of supervision

-Research opportunities are available across the School of Languages, Cultures and Societies.
+As one of the UK’s leading centres for research and teaching in languages, cultures and societies, we can supervise PhDs in a wide variety of different disciplines and fields.
 You can explore our research areas to discover more about our academic staff and where your research interests may fit.
-You can search our research opportunities database to search for a supervisor in your area.
+You can also search our research opportunities database to search for a supervisor in your area.

 Entry requirements

-You can improve your academic English level to the standard needed to study a postgraduate research degree by taking one of the following pre-sessional courses:
+If you fall just short of the right IELTS level, you can improve your academic English to the standard needed to study a postgraduate research degree by taking one of the following pre-sessional courses:

 Scholarships and fees

-We offer a variety of scholarships for PhD students.
+We have a number of PhD scholarships available each year.
+Please note that these are highly competitive.
 Check the scholarships page to see the range of opportunities.

 Fees for PhD programmes are set independently and reviewed on an annual basis.
 Check the University's fee page for current information.